dianavile/RgSocDVTeam/BLOGPOSTS MEDIUM/1Let´s Get Started.md

 ![Strategy session](https://github.com/dianavile/RgSocDVTeam/blob/master/img/Daily_planning.png)

 #### First day
-The first day, we prepared ourselves reading the [@RailsGirlsSoC guidelines](https://github.com/dianavile/RgSocDVTeam/blob/master/RGSoC%202018_%20Student%20onboarding%20guide.pdf), looked into the Code and attended the [@RailsGirlsSoC Kick-Off event](https://railsgirlssummerofcode.org/blog/2018-06-28-lets-get-rgsoc-started)
+The first day, we prepared ourselves reading the [@RailsGirlsSoC guidelines](https://github.com/dianavile/RgSocDVTeam/blob/master/RGSoC%202018_%20Student%20onboarding%20guide.pdf), looking into the Code and attending the [@RailsGirlsSoC Kick-Off event](https://railsgirlssummerofcode.org/blog/2018-06-28-lets-get-rgsoc-started).
+The next two weeks, we logged our progress in the [daily log](https://teams.railsgirlssummerofcode.org/).

 #### Struggling to find a way
 Shortly afterwards, we realized one thing: starting to code and do pair programming in remote isn´t easy: